slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Never attempt to win by force what can be won by deception."
 -- Niccoló Machiavelli*

-> *"You don't win by predicting the future; you win by getting the odds right."
+> *"You don’t win by predicting the future; you win by getting the odds right."
 -- Will Bonner*